On a degenerate singular elliptic problem: Preliminaries

-\begin{theorem} (\textbf{Minty-Browder Theorem}, Theorem 9.14, \cite{var}) Let $V$ be a real reflexive Banach space and let $A:V\to V^{*}$ be a coercive and demicontinuous monotone operator.
+Letting $\mu\to 0$, we have $e_n^{\theta}\to 0$ in $L^1(K)$.
+Therefore upto a subsequence $e_n(x)\to 0$ a.e. in $\Omega$ and using the hypothesis (H5), we obtain upto a subsequence $\nabla u_{n}\to \nabla u$ pointwise a.e. in $\Omega$. \end{proof} Moreover, we will use the following three important results, see Ciarlet \cite{var} for Theorem \ref{MB}-Theorem \ref{varineq} and Kinderlehrer-Stampacchia \cite{Gstam} for Theorem \ref{useful for L infinity estimate} respectively. \begin{theorem} (Theorem 9.14, \cite{var}) Let $V$ be a real reflexive Banach space and let $A:V\to V^{*}$ be a coercive and demicontinuous monotone operator.
 Then $A$ is surjective, i.e., given any $f\in V^{*}$, there exists $u\in V$ such that $A(u)=f$.
-If $A$ is strictly monotone, then $A$ is also injective. \end{theorem} \begin{theorem}(Chapter 9, \cite{var}) Let $U$ be a nonempty closed and convex subset of a separable reflexive real Banach space and let $A:V\to V^{*}$ be a coercive and demicontinuous monotone operator.
-Then for every $f\in V^{*}$, there exists $u\in U$ such that Moreover, if $A$ is strictly monotone, then $u$ is unique. \end{theorem}
+If $A$ is strictly monotone, then $A$ is also injective. \end{theorem} \begin{theorem}(\cite{var}) Let $U$ be a nonempty closed and convex subset of a real separable reflexive Banach space and let $A:V\to V^{*}$ be a coercive and demicontinuous monotone operator.
+Then for every $f\in V^{*}$, there exists $u\in U$ such that Moreover, if $A$ is strictly monotone, then $u$ is unique. \end{theorem} \begin{theorem} (Lemma B.1, \cite{Gstam}) Let $\phi(t),\,k_0\leq t < \infty,$ be nonnegative and nonincreasing such that